-Vision Equitable, Accessible, High-Quality Behavioral Health Crisis System for All Californians Goals Statewide Public Awareness of High-Quality Integration of 988 Infrastructure and 988 and Behavioral Response and Continuum of Technology Health Services Support the 988 Services Establish the systems system in delivering Increase Increase public inclusive of technology, awareness of and trust high-quality coordination of policies, and practices, in 988 and behavioral response for all behavioral health to connect help health crisis services Californians crisis services seekers to the appropriate call/chat/text takers Recommendations Recommendations Recommendations Recommendations Implementation Implementation Implementation Implementation Activities Activities Activities Activities Will the help Will the help Will the help Will the help seeker have seeker be seeker receive a seeker know who access to connected high-quality 988 to call? immediate and appropriately? contact? ongoing care?
+Vision Equitable, Accessible, High-Quality Behavioral Health Crisis System for All Californians Goals Statewide Public Awareness of High-Quality Integration of 988 Infrastructure and 988 and Behavioral Response and Continuum of Technology Support the 988 Health Services Services Establish the systems system in delivering Increase public Increase inclusive of technology, awareness of and trust high-quality coordination of policies, and practices, in 988 and behavioral response for all behavioral health to connect help health crisis services Californians crisis services seekers to the appropriate call/chat/text takers Recommendations Recommendations Recommendations Recommendations Implementation Implementation Implementation Implementation Activities Activities Activities Activities Will the help Will the help Will the help seeker have Will the help seeker be seeker receive a seeker know who access to connected high-quality 988 to call? immediate and appropriately? contact? ongoing care?
 Cross-Cutting Recommendations (1) Equity, (2) Funding and Sustainability, (3) Data and Metrics, (4) Peer Support

-Recommendations for the Five-Year Implementation Plan
+Recommendations for a Five-Year Implementation Plan

-Plan Overview
+Implementation Plan Overview

-The recommendations in the Plan include four primary goals (A, B, C, D) to realize the state's vision for an equitable, accessible, high-quality behavioral health system for all Californians.
+The Five-year Implementation Plan includes four primary goals (A, B, C, D) to realize the state's vision for an equitable, accessible, high-quality behavioral health system for all Californians.
 The Plan also includes four cross-cutting recommendations that impact all the goal areas.